otacke/snordians-h5p-content-type-hub-manager/README.md

 to use the newer libraries.

 ## License
-The Sustainum H5P Local User Data plugin for WordPress is is licensed under the [MIT License](https://github.com/otacke/sustainum-h5p-content-type-hub-manager/blob/master/LICENSE).
+The "SNORDIAN's H5P Content Type Hub Manager" plugin for WordPress is is licensed under the [MIT License](https://github.com/otacke/snordians-h5p-content-type-hub-manager/blob/master/LICENSE).

 ## Sponsor note
-The plugin was developed within the [XR Energy project](https://xr-energy.eu/).
+The plugin was developed by [Sustainum](https://www.sustainum.de/) within the [XR Energy project](https://xr-energy.eu/).
+Development work was carried out by [Snordian](https://snordian.de) as a contractor.

 _"Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.”_